Skip to Content

 • More than anything color is the most notable distinguishing factor of the two.
 Bloodgood is a dark red with heavy burgundy tones while Fireglow as the name suggests is bright red with more of a striking sharper scarlet or crimson hue.

-It is important to note that even dealers can barely tell them apart especially if the Bloodgood is young and inadvertently advertise Bloodgoods as Fireglows.
+Even dealers can’t tell them apart, especially if the Bloodgood is young and accidentally advertises Fireglows.

-They are however very distinct for the discerning buyer and it would be best to approach public botanical gardens to acquire a specific species especially if they tend to breed confusion as much as these two varieties do.
+They are quite unique for the discerning consumer, thus it is better to approach public botanical gardens to get a specific species, especially if they cause confusion like these two variations.

-They will be more than happy to oblige you with a seedling of your choice.
+They will gladly provide a seedling of your choice.